 Find the Right Automation Solution for You

-By now, you realize that three-way matching is an efficient, thorough process that saves money and time, all while helping maintain positive relationships with vendors and suppliers.
+The bottom line is that three-way matching is an essential element of your AP automation system that saves money and time, all while helping maintain positive relationships with vendors and suppliers.
 Plus, it helps ensure your company isn’t subject to fraud and is ready and organized for audits.
-By streamlining this process and automating other steps throughout your accounts payable process, you get the most out of your team.
+By streamlining this process and automating other steps throughout your accounts payable process, you get the most out of your AP team.

 However, finding the right accounts payable automation system can seem daunting.
-MHC offers best-in-class technology to manage your processes and make all documents—especially those necessary for three-way matching—easy to access.
-On top of this organization, MHC’s solution supports straight-through processing.
-That way, employees only look at problematic documents or high-value invoices, i.e., the ones that are most worthy of man-hours.
+MHC NorthStar offers best-in-class technology to manage your AP processes and make all documents—especially those necessary for three-way matching—easy to access.
+On top of this organization, MHC’s NorthStar supports straight-through processing.
+That way, employees only look at problematic documents or high-value invoices, i.e., the ones that are most in need of their attention.

 Want to learn more about how MHC can support your business?
 Contact us or request a personalized demo and see our platform in action today!